allevo/seqflow-js/packages/website/src/pages/Why.md

 ### Event handlers

 For historical reasons, the event handlers are defined as callbacks, which requires a different mindset to handle the asynchronous operations.
-The callbacks are not always easy to understand, they are not always easy to test, they are not always easy to maintain.
-Moreover, the callbacks are not always easy to compose with other operations, like the data fetching.
+The callbacks are not always easy to read, they are not always easy to test, and they are only sometimes easy to maintain.
+Moreover, callbacks are challenging to compose with other operations, such as data fetching.
 For this reason, `SeqFlow` introduces a new way to handle the event handlers using the async iterators.

 ```ts
 import { ComponentParam } from "seqflow-js";